Accounting: Accounting: Actions: Reconciliation

 It's important to note that Payment Matching is unrelated to your bank statement reconciliation, and simply lets you link transactions together.

-In our example, Superstar Inc came in with a check.
-They didn't know which invoice they were paying, only that they owed $690.
-We wanted to quickly get thim a receipt, so we received the payment into Odoo while they waited, but didn't link it to an invoice because we were short on time.
+In our example, Barry from Barry's Berries came in with a check.
+He didn't know which invoice he was paying, he only knew he owed $82.80.
+We wanted to quickly get him a receipt, so we received the payment into Odoo while he waited, but didn't link it to an invoice because we were short on time.
 We've since received and imported our bank statement including this transaction, now we need to match them up!

 From within this payment record, click the Payment Matching smart button.